Dariusz Karłowicz

-Dariusz Karłowicz (born 1964) is a Polish philosopher, university lecturer, columnist, and a book publisher.
+Dariusz Karłowicz (born 5 July 1964) is a Polish philosopher, university lecturer, columnist, and a book publisher.
+Recipient of the Officer's Cross Order of Polonia Restituta for cultural accomplishments (2023) and the Cavaler's Cross Order of Polonia Restituta for charity work (2012).

-The president of the St. Nicolas Foundation (Fundacja Świętego Mikołaja) which is an NGO involved in charitable, educational, and scientific activity.
+The president of the St. Nicolas Foundation (Fundacja Świętego Mikołaja) - an NGO involved in charitable, educational, and scientific activity.

 An Editor-in-chief of the Polish philosophical magazine "Political Theology" ("Teologia Polityczna") which analyzes the connections and relationships between philosophy, religion, and politics.
+Originator of religious-painting project "Let's paint catholicism again" and curator of his exhibitions.

-Lecturer in political philosophy at the War Studies University in Warsaw.
+Lecturer in political philosophy at the Cardinal Stefan Wyszyński University in Warsaw.

-Co-author of a weekly television program "Trzeci Punkt Widzenia" on the channel TVP Kultura (on the public television).
+Co-author of a weekly television program "Trzeci Punkt Widzenia" on the channel TVP Kultura.

-A regular columnist in the weekly Sieci (one of the largest weekly magazines in Poland).